 Beyond databases, don’t forget about filesystems, such as ZFS for example.
 Many of the same design techniques are employed here.

-Immutability, it turns out, has costs.
-High costs.
-Wait a bit, and I’ll explain how those costs are paid by lots of databases that don’t build so heavily around immutability, too.
+Immutability can be costly.
+Later I’ll explain how those costs are paid by lots of databases that don’t build so heavily around immutability, too.

 The first is that space usage grows forever.
 Logically, people insert facts, and then update the database with new facts.
 Physically, if what you’re doing is just recording newer facts that obsolete old ones, then you end up with outdated rows.
 It may feel nice to be able to access those old facts, but the reality is most people don’t want that, and don’t want to pay the cost (infinitely growing storage) for it.

 The second is fragmentation.
 If entities are made of related facts, and some facts are updated but others aren’t, then as the database grows and new facts are recorded, an entity ends up being scattered widely over a lot of storage.
 This gets slow, even on SSDs with fast random access.
+Solving this can be difficult and introduce lots of complexity.

 As a result, you can see RethinkDB quickly putting append-only, immutable design behind them.
 They stopped talking and writing about it.
 Their whitepaper, “Rethinking Database Storage”, is gone from their website (rethinkdb.com/papers/whitepaper.pdf) but you can get it from the wayback machine.